HARP

 Within the Harp-based Personal Social and Relationships curriculum, all students are also encouraged to identify their own strengths and interests within the context of exploring Autism and the achievements of Autistic people, both historical and contemporary.
 We explore the operating systems of neurodiversity and neurotypical or allistic individuals as different and of equal value.

 In HARP we see it as crucial to understand the nature of each student’s strengths, interests and difficulties and the impact of these on the individual’s encounters, functioning, understanding of, and interactions with, the world.
-We aim to bridge the divide between the perceptions, motivation and experiences of our students and the expectations of school and wider society and to guide and support mainstream staff and students to understand, adapt to and accommodate different the interactions and learning styles of our students.
+We aim to bridge the divide between the perceptions, motivation and experiences of our students and the expectations of school and wider society and to guide and support mainstream staff and students to understand, adapt to and accommodate different interactions and learning styles of our students.

 We undertake to: